ionos-cloud/ionosctl/docs/subcommands/server-update.md

 Use this command to update a specified Server from a Virtual Data Center.

 You can wait for the Request to be executed using `--wait-for-request` option.
 You can also wait for Server to be in AVAILABLE state using `--wait-for-state` option.
+It is recommended to use both options together for this command.

 Required values to run command: